 5. Bridgestone Potenza RE760 Sport

 The Potenza RE760 Sport is a versatile summer tire from Bridgestone and is a strong performer in its segment.
-These tires will surely impress you with its stability and grip in dry and wet road conditions alike.
-Designed for passenger, sports and compact tuner cars, these summer tires have enhanced cornering grip.
+These tires will surely impress you with their stability and grip in dry and wet road conditions alike.
+Designed for passenger, sports, and compact tuner cars, these summer tires have enhanced cornering grip.
 The 3D center block improves surface contact for better traction and gives W speed rating.
-It has latest technologies for wet weather traction due to wide grooves that are straight.
+It has the latest technologies for wet weather traction due to wide grooves that are straight.
 The durability of tread wear is impressive and has a UTQG rating of 340.

 Are Summer Tires Really Worth It?

 For driving in warm weather you may not compromise your vehicle’s performance and summer tires seem to be the obvious choice.
 Is it worth it?
 Definitely, since summer tires provide great grip, handling, and traction in not just summer but fall and spring seasons too.
-The tire dimensions such as aspect ratio, width, speed capability, rim diameter etc. increase the capability of summer tires.
+The tire dimensions such as aspect ratio, width, speed capability, rim diameter, etc. increase the capability of summer tires.
 These work like magic in dry and wet conditions on sports and high-performance vehicles alike.
 Surprisingly, these tires also have unique tread directional patterns that drain away water to resist hydroplaning.

 Top Benefits of Summer Tires

 - Prevent hydroplaning by channeling water away during wet road conditions